What Is a Pit Bull Shar-Pei Mix Called?

-The cross between a pit bull and a Shar-Pei is referred to as a sharpull terrier.
+What do you get when you cross a pit bull and a Shar-Pei?
+The adorable combo is referred to as a sharpull terrier.
 With any canine cross, the offspring look like a combination of the two breeds, although some puppies will resemble one parent considerably more than the other.
 Both of these powerful, muscular breeds are approximately the same height and weight at maturity, and both have short coats.
 However, one of the Shar-Pei's most notable attributes is wrinkly skin, so the sharpull terrier could appear more wrinkled than the pit bull but not as wrinkled as the Shar-Pei.
 One caveat: You can never tell what you're going to get when mixing two breeds.

 Height and Weight

 Your sharpull terrier will probably end up a similar height and weight to its Shar-Pei and pit bull parents, since both are approximately the same size.
 At maturity, the Shar-Pei stands between 18 to 20 inches tall at the shoulders, weighing between 45 to 60 pounds, according to the American Kennel Club standard.
 Males are larger than females.
 The breed standard for the American pit bull, recognized by the United Kennel Club but not the AKC, specifies that adult male dogs should stand between 18 to 21 inches tall, and females 17 to 20 inches tall.
 Males weigh between 35 and 60 pounds, with females weighing between 30 and 50 pounds.